Republic of Karelia: Air transportation

 Petrozavodsk Airport is the only working airport in Karelia as of 2022.

-There are other airports, such as Kalevala or Kostomuksha, but they are not used or used by firefighters.
+There are other airports, such as Kalevala or Kostomuksha, but they are either not in use or are only used by firefighters.

 Healthcare

 In 2024, the incidence of cancer in Karelia was 684 cases per 100,000 population, which is 36 more than in 2023 and is the highest rate among Russian regions.

 According to Olga Ruotselainen, Deputy head of the Karelian Ministry of Health, today more than 20,000 people with a diagnosis of oncology are registered.

 Women in Karelia most often suffer from breast cancer.
 Cancer of other skin growths is in second place, and colon cancer is in third place.
 Among men, the most common type of oncology is prostate cancer, second being cancer of the bronchi, trachea, lung, and third being skin cancer.

 The healthcare system of the Republic of Karelia has 24 hospital institutions (republican and district hospitals), 5 dispensaries, the Republican Center for the Prevention and Control of AIDS and Infectious Diseases, the Republican Blood Transfusion Station, 3 maternity and childhood care institutions, 10 outpatient clinics, 5 special type healthcare institutions, 7 social service institutions, 18 district social protection institutions, the autonomous educational institution of secondary vocational education of the Republic of Karelia Petrozavodsk Basic Medical College.

 The regional target program Improvement of the Demographic Situation of the Republic of Karelia for the period 2008–2010 and up to 2015 has been adopted.